jorgego11/aiopslabs/docs/log-anomaly.md

 Click `Next` to move to the next pane.

 * **Provide details:** Here we provide a name and description to identify this algorithm configuration later.
-Lets leave the default Configuration name.
+For Configuration name, type `QOTD-NLP-model`.
+Leave the Configuration description empty.

    ![AIOps log anomaly training 3](./images/aiops-log-anomaly-training-3.png)

 Click `Next` to move to the next pane.

 * **Select data:** Specify a date range to train upon.
-Select `Custom` and specify Date1 as Start Date and Date2 as End Date.
+Select `Custom` and specify the dates listed below.
+Note that from the full day of application logs that we pulled from the log aggregator, we will select the full 24 hours of data.
+In a real production deployment, you will tipically pull and later select up to a week of data to have a more representative model.

+      * Start Date `05/08/2022`    12:00   `AM`   Local Time (UTC -04:00)

+      * End Date `05/09/2022`      12:00   `AM`   Local Time (UTC -04:00)

    ![AIOps log anomaly training 4](./images/aiops-log-anomaly-training-4.png)